Introverts often have a unique way of expressing themselves, reflecting their inner world and preferences.

 5. “Sorry, I didn’t hear my phone.”

-Introverts often need breaks from constant connectivity.
-This phrase might be used when they’ve intentionally disconnected from enjoy some quiet time.
-It’s not about avoiding people, but about creating necessary spaces of solitude in a hyper-connected world.
+Let’s be honest, you usually heard it, but you just weren’t in the headspace to answer.
+Introverts often need a proper break from constant connectivity.
+This phrase is a polite shield used when you’ve intentionally disconnected to enjoy some quiet time.
+It’s about creating necessary spaces of solitude in a world that expects you to be available 24 hours a day.

 6. “I’m not shy, I’m just not in a talkative mood.”